bluprince13/slides/slides/intro-to-stock-market/index.md

 ## Motivation

-My partner wanted me to give her an introuction to the stock market that was simple, immediately useful and most of all, not boring.
+My partner wanted me to give her an introduction to the stock market that was simple, immediately useful and most of all, not boring.

 ---